arman226/react-form-keeper/README.md

 ```

-After that you need to create an object that will represent each field from your form that you want to validate.
+After that, you need to create an object that will handle each field from your form that you want to validate.
 Your object should look like this:

 ``` js
 const fields = {